-&lt;sup>11 In those instances where state land adjacent to an anadromous is not to be retained by the state, a non-development easement or buffer should be applied.
+&lt;sup>5 In those instances where state land adjacent to an anadromous waterbody is not to be retained by the state, a non-development easement or buffer should be applied.
 Uses within these easements shall be as noted in the following table or as specified in regulation.

-&lt;sup>12 These areas are sometimes referred to as 'protection areas' in management unit descriptions in Chapter 3.
+&lt;sup>6 These areas are sometimes referred to as 'protection areas' in management unit descriptions in Chapter 3.

-&lt;sup>13 Other types of utility easements may be less than this width, depending on the purposes of the easement.
+&lt;sup>7 Other types of utility easements may be less than this width, depending on the purposes of the easement.

-- e.
-Building setbacks: 100 feet adjacent to anadromous waterbodies and 75 feet adjacent to all other waterbodies.
-The use of a building setback is usually not required if a 'riparian buffer', or some similar management technique, is being imposed in an authorization.
-Riparian buffers preclude principal and most accessory structures within the riparian area; only water dependent uses are authorized in these areas.
-For more detail see 'riparian buffer' in Table 2-1. - J. Application Requirements for Easements and Buffers Along Waterbodies and Related Environmental Features.
+buffers preclude principal and most accessory structures within the riparian area; only water dependent uses are authorized in these areas.
+For more detail see 'riparian buffer' in Table 2-1.

+I. Application Requirements for Easements and Buffers Along Waterbodies and Related Environmental Features.
 Table 2-1 specifies widths and other requirements for easements, buffers and public access in order to ensure consistency between authorizations along waterbodies and related environmental features.
 On a case-by-case basis, widths may be wider, in order to accommodate floodplain width, bank characteristics, size of the waterbody, extent of present or expected future public use, the need to protect important environmental features, or other relevant factors.
 Widths can be narrower on a case-by-case basis if it is determined that the harm intended to be avoided by the requirement is not likely to occur because of site-specific circumstances.
-However, the strip of land must be of sufficient width to allow for public access as well as to screen the waterbody from development, where possible, with an undisturbed strip of vegetation. - K. Filling or Leasing of Tidelands for Residential Uses or Structures.
+However, the strip of land must be of sufficient width to allow for public access as well as to screen the waterbody from development, where possible, with an undisturbed strip of vegetation.

+J. Filling or Leasing of Tidelands for Residential Uses or Structures.
 No filling or leasing for residential uses or structures shall be allowed.
-Access improvements on state tidelands and submerged lands for residential uses and structures, such as docks and boat haul outs, shall also not involve the use of fill. - L. Filling or Leasing of Tidelands for Non-Residential Uses and Structures.
-If consistent with the requirements of the Alaska Coastal Management Program or a Coastal District Plan, authorizations may be granted for the filling of state tidelands and submerged lands for those non-residential uses or structures that are water-related or water-dependent. - M. Other Guidelines for Shorelines and Stream Corridors.
+Access improvements on state tidelands and submerged lands for residential uses and structures, such as docks and boat haul outs, shall also not involve the use of fill.

+K. Filling or Leasing of Tidelands for Non-Residential Uses and Structures.
+If consistent with the requirements of the Alaska Coastal Management Program or a Coastal District Plan, authorizations may be granted for the filling of state tidelands and submerged lands for those non-residential uses or structures that are water-related or water-dependent.

+L. Other Guidelines for Shorelines and Stream Corridors.
 Other guidelines will affect shorelines and stream corridors.
 See other sections of this chapter.